-PLEASE SEE MY SHOP ONLINE FOR RESERVATION AND DETAILS HERE
+PLEASE VISIT ALSO MY SHOP ONLINE FOR CLASSES AND BUY MY ARTWORKS

 Based in Turin, Italy, Massimo Polello has worked as a calligrapher artist for over fifteen years.
 Since studying calligraphy, he has explored its classical and contemporary applications and potentiality in art and graphic design.
 These include designing packaging and signage logos for companies, museums and individuals, as well as applying his designs to walls and for interiors design.